 Site data collected during the Phase A and Phase B investigations from RZ-B through RZ-E were compared to the RZ-A background dataset.
-Field duplicates and Site samples were treated as independent samples on the basis of preliminary evaluation, in consultation with NDEP guidance (NDEP 2008c; Paul Black, personal communication, Nov.
-11, 2009), indicating that the variance of the duplicates was similar to the variance of the Site samples.
-Non-detect results were set equal to one-half of the limit of detection for purposes of this evaluation.
+Field duplicates and Site samples were treated as independent samples on the basis of preliminary evaluation, in consultation with NDEP guidance (NDEP 2008c), indicating that the variance of the duplicates was similar to the variance of the Site samples.
+Non-detect results were set equal to one-half of the limit of detection for parametric tests (t-test), and equal to the detection limit for non-parametric tests (see discussion under the heading "Statistical Comparisons," below).
 The Sample Quantitation Limit (SQL) was used as the detection limit for both the Site and background datasets as per NDEP guidance (NDEP 2008d).